TheMaster1127/HTH/DOCUMENTATION.md

 var2 := "Alpha|Beta|Gamma"

-; Parse the input string using pipes as delimiters Loop, Parse, var2, |
-{
-    ; A_LoopField contains the current parsed element MsgBox, Value %A_Index%: %A_LoopField%
-}

-; or

-; Example input string with pipes var2 := "Alpha|Beta|Gamma"

 ; Parse the input string using pipes as delimiters Loop, Parse, var2, "|"
 {
     ; A_LoopField contains the current parsed element